-Schools are increasingly involved in incidents where the activities of students at home or in their own time have an impact on the life of the school; for example creating and posting harmful content on social media, using their own smartphone or computer, whether at school or not.
-It can affect a student’s wellbeing no matter where it happens.
+Schools are often involved in incidents where student activity at home or in their own time has an impact on the life of the school and can affect student wellbeing, no matter where it happens, e.g. creating and posting harmful content on social media, using their own smartphone or computer, whether at school or not.

 Schools have the responsibility and power to act when it is reasonable to expect that what's occurred could have a negative impact on the school's learning environment.
 Trying to pinpoint where and when the bullying took place may be less helpful than asking ‘what effect is this having on the student/s involved and how will we respond?’